genericdave/anki-audio-lab/README.md

 ## AnkiConnect Configuration

-To use this tool, you need to configure AnkiConnect as follows:
+Before using this tool, you need to configure AnkiConnect as follows:

 1. Open Anki.
 2. Navigate to `Tools` > `Add-ons`.